pp4rs/DEPRECATED-installation-guide/docs/sqlite.md

     sqlite3 --version

-If it is installed, you should see something similar to the follwoing returned:
+If it is installed, you should see something similar to the following returned:

     3.15.2 2016-11-28 19:13:37